Adroiti/docs-for-code-review-tools/checkstyle-OuterTypeNumber.md

-Pattern: The number of defined types at the `outer` level
+Pattern: Too many defined types at the `outer` level

 Issue: -